apples/raspberry/README.md

 Multiple Concepts, Const-qualifiers, and Overloading
 ---

 `Any` supports any number of concepts, including zero.
 Methods may be `const`, and may be overloaded.

+As expected, `const` methods may be called on a non-const object.

 ```C++
 RASPBERRY_DECL_METHOD(GetStringConcept, get_string);